SpaceCrab/ElectroQueue/README.md

 #### things too keep in mind

 before you start working on a branch or make a new branch, make sure you have the latest code on your machine by using ```git pull``` (not to be confused with a pull request) to update to the latest commits.
-To do this in VsCode, press the synch button in the version controll tab in the left sidebar or in the bottom left of the screen
+To do this in VsCode, press the synch button in the version controll tab in the left sidebar or in the bottom left of the screen.

-Reference for using git with [VsCode](https://code.visualstudio.com/docs/sourcecontrol/overview)